emmacadavra/flying-dutchman-voyages/README.md

 This project is hosted on [**_Heroku_**](https://www.heroku.com/).
 Below are the steps I took to deploy my project following account creation, project setup and database setup with [**_ElephantSQL_**](https://www.elephantsql.com/):

 1. On the Heroku Dashboard, create a new app.
 The app name must be unique and should be related to the Django project name
-1. Set your location as appropriate
+1. Set location as appropriate

 1. Open the 'Settings' tab and navigate to 'Config Vars' - Click 'Reveal Config Vars'
 1. Add the following config vars: